metaplex-foundation/developer-hub/src/pages/bubblegum/decompress-cnfts.md

 1. First, the owner must **Redeem** the Compressed NFT for a Voucher.
 This will remove the leaf from the Bubblegum tree and create a Voucher account that acts as proof that the leaf once existed on the tree.

 2. Then, the owner must **Decompress** the Voucher into a regular NFT.
 At this point, all accounts of the regular NFT will be created with the same data as the Compressed NFT.
-Alternatively, the owner can change their mind and revert the process by using the **Cancel Redeem** instruction which will restore the leaf on the Bubblegum tree and close the Voucher account.
+Alternatively, the owner can revert the process by using the **Cancel Redeem** instruction which will restore the leaf on the Bubblegum tree and close the Voucher account.
+Note that once the cNFT is fully decompressed, the **Cancel Redeem** instruction can no longer be used and therefore the process can no longer be reverted.

 {% diagram %}